A YEAR LIKE THIS

 by Rebecca French Smith | Published by Texas CEO Magazine

-Drought, inflation, and supply chains throw wrenches in Texas agriculture.
+[ARTICLE] Drought, inflation, and supply chains throw wrenches in Texas agriculture.

 Water weighed heavy on the minds of Texas farmers and ranchers last summer as the heat bubble that had stationed itself over most of the state diverted rain elsewhere.
 Drought loomed large, but water worries exist in most years in the Lone Star State.